 Things you can do yourself to stop or prevent hiccups

-Although many people find these things helpful, there's no evidence that they work for everyone.
+Although many people find these things helpful for stopping hiccups, there's no evidence that they work for everyone.

 breathe into a paper bag (do not put it over your head)

 pull your knees up to your chest and lean forward

 hold your breath for a short time

 do not drink alcoholic, fizzy or hot drinks

 do not chew gum or smoke – these can cause you to swallow air

 do not eat or drink something very cold immediately after something hot